-Cleaning Fluids that comply with European Medical Device Regulations
+Advanced Cleaning Fluids: Compliant with European Medical Device Regulations for Unmatched Cleaning Performance

-ISO 9001, ISO 14001 and ISO 45001 are the basis of our quality management, in addition to multiple control steps all along the production cycle.
-Finally, NGL is commtitted to continuous improvement in order to bring ever better quality to its customers.
+NGL has implemented ISO 9001, ISO 14001, and ISO 45001 as the basis of their quality management.
+In addition to these standards, multiple control steps are taken along the production cycle to ensure quality.
+NGL is also committed to continuous improvement in order to provide even better quality to their customers.

-Our new references have been designed with carefully selected elements to anticipate regulatory changes and facilitate risk assessment.
-Any substance suspected of presenting a CMR hazard has been excluded.
-In addition, NGL has carried out a screening of the inorganic elements in this new range, to assist our customers with their biocompatibility validation tests, ISO 10993-18 in particular.
+NGL's cleaning fluids are designed to anticipate regulatory changes and facilitate risk assessment.
+Any substance suspected of presenting a Carcinogenic, Mutagenic or Reprotoxic (CMR) hazard has been excluded from the Kemet range.
+Additionally, NGL has conducted a screening of the inorganic elements in the range to assist their customers with biocompatibility validation tests, such as ISO 10993-18.

 Cleaning and Passivation - Surface preparation before anodising and electro-chemical polishing